alutterb/abcmlr/README.md

 # Using abcmlr
 1. Ensure that your working directory is the same location as your data and `Translator.exe` (check with `getwd()`)
 2. Load `abcmlr` with `library("abcmlr")` then using `abcml_tcltk()` or by typing `abcmlr::abcml_tcltk()` in the R console
-3. In the GUI, type the name of your data file (must .CSV in a similar form as HazdaConfigurationFiles.csv), i.e: data.csv
+3. In the GUI, type the name of your data file (must be .CSV in a similar form as HazdaConfigurationFiles.csv)
 4. Command line uses commands specific to Rogers' program.
-See documentation below. -a and -R is a good one to use.
-Separate commands by spaces only.
+See documentation below.
+Before typing your commands, specify the nth agent of deposition as "agentn.cfg".
+Separate by spaces only.

+Example of command line input (no quotes): "agent1.cfg agent2.cfg -a" This states that there are two agents of deposition recognized in the data, and we want to estimate attrition.

 Rogers' Documentation: http://content.csbs.utah.edu/~rogers/abcml/doc/main.html